spiceai/quickstarts/postgres/README.md

-# Postgres Data Accelerator
+# PostgreSQL Data Accelerator

 This quickstart will use a demo instance of Postgres.
 Follow the quickstart to create Postgres instance and get started with Postgres as a Data Accelerator.
+Using Data Accelerator, data sourced by Data Connectors can be **locally materialized and accelerated**.

 **Preparation**